cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 Rebaring with Changing Time Signatures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To actually change the position of the notes, creating new Measures with new TimeSignatures, we need to rebar the music.
-The simplest way to do this is to get all the notes from a Part using the :attr:`~music21.stream.Stream.notes` property on a flat Stream representation.
+The simplest way to do this is to get all the notes from a Part using the :attr:`~music21.stream.Stream.notesAndRests` property on a flat Stream representation.
 Then, by inserting a new TimeSignature at the start of this Stream using the :meth:`~music21.stream.Stream.insert` method, we can generate new notation with the show() method.
 Note that here we are not creating Measures directly; instead, we are assigning TimeSignature objects into a Stream of notes.
 When the show() method is called, Measures are created within a temporary Stream according to the relevant TimeSignature objects.

->>> sNew = sPart.flat.notes
+>>> sNew = sPart.flat.notesAndRests
 >>> sNew.insert(0, meter.TimeSignature('2/4'))
 >>> sNew.show()

 .. image:: images/overviewMeters-11.*
     :width: 600

-The :attr:`~music21.stream.Stream.notes` property, while useful, only gathers Notes, Rests, or other subclasses of :class:`~music21.note.GeneralNote`.
+The :attr:`~music21.stream.Stream.notesAndRests` property, while useful, only gathers Notes, Rests, or other subclasses of :class:`~music21.note.GeneralNote`.
 Notice that, in the above example, the :class:`~music21.key.KeySignature` and :class:`~music21.instrument.Insturment` objects, as apparent in the notation, have been removed.

 If we want to get all elements in the Stream except those that are a specific class, the :meth:`~music21.stream.Stream.getElementsNotOfClass` method can be used.
 In the example below, we gather all elements that are not TimeSignature objects, and then assign a new TimeSignature to the new Stream.